Emilie-thp/final_project_thp/README.md

 *https://oeil-de-biche.herokuapp.com/admins/sign_up*

 After completing a sign-in or a sign up form, administrators land in a DASHBOARD page where they will find all the PROJETS, ARTICLES and CONTACTS sent by visitors.
-They are allow tho create, edit and destroy these three objets.
+They are allow tho create, edit and destroy only the objects they created on their own.

-First time singing up, they receive an welcome email and if they need a new password.
+First time siging up, they receive a welcome email and if they need a new password.

 Administrators can change their profile, nickname, mail and password.